 Illusions Pilots Encounter While Flying

 For pilots, flying at night is mostly a pleasant task.
 It's often quiet as the radio chatter dies down for the day and smooth as the convective turbulence settles.
-But night flight also comes with its own set of challenges, including nighttime illusions.
+However, night flight also comes with its own set of challenges, including nighttime illusions.
 Pilots are trained to identify these illusions and ignore them or compensate for them while flying, but the night sky can be deceptive to even the best of pilots.
 Here are nine types of illusions that pilots are confronted with.

 The Black Hole Approach

 The black hole approach occurs during an approach over a large, unlit area.
 Often it happens over bodies of water, but it can occur over any unlit terrain.
-With no visual reference over a large black hole, a pilot can easily overshoot or undershoot his position on the approach, resulting in an unstable approach.
+With no visual reference over a large black hole, a pilot can easily overshoot or undershoot the position on the approach, resulting in an unstable approach.
 When experiencing a black hole approach illusion, a pilot should rely on the aircraft's instruments, remain at an appropriate altitude and work to maintain a stable approach, including a stable airspeed and descent rate.

 Autokinesis is an illusion of the eye.
 At night, when a pilot's eye stares at a light against a dark background with no other visual references around it, such as a star or the light from another aircraft, the pilot will get the impression that the light is moving.
 Just knowing about this illusion helps demystify it, and moving the eyes around or looking to the side of a lit object can help.